PufferFinance/Puffer-Preconf/avs-manager/docs/registration.md

 1. When `setOperatorCommitment()` is called:
    - The new commitment is stored as a pending change.
    - The last commitment before this one is written as the current valid commitment and all the other previous ones are discarded.
-   - A block number is set for when the change can be finalized (current block + deregistration delay).
+   - A block number is set for when the change can be finalized (current block + commitment delay).

-2. After the delay period, the pending commitment will be automatically in effect.
+2. After the delay period, the pending commitment automatically becomes the active commitment.

 Note (for devs only): To ensure to correct commitment is read at any time, this field should never be accessed directly and should be read through the `_getActiveCommitment()` method instead.